kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

      // existing fields...

      // LastUsedTime is the timestamp that represents when the PVC last transitioned
      // to not being in use.
+When the PVC is currently in use, this field is nil.
      // It is updated when the last Pod referencing this PVC is deleted or reaches a
-     // terminal state.
+     // terminal state, and cleared when a new Pod starts referencing the PVC.
      // +optional
-     LastUsedTime *metav1.Time `json:"lastUsedTime,omitempty" protobuf:"bytes,10,opt,name=lastUsedTime"`
+     LastUsedTime *metav1.Time `json:"lastUsedTime,omitempty" protobuf:"bytes,10,opt,name=LastUsedTime"`
    }
    ```

 1. Update the timestamp whenever the PVC transitions to not being in use anymore.

-   - The PVC Protection controller already watched Pod events and checks when a
+   - The PVC Protection controller already watches Pod events and checks when a
       PVC transitions from "in use" to "not in use".
    - The implementation can extend this existing logic:
       - When a Pod is deleted, the controller enqueues all the affected PVCs